Is CFO Higher Than CEO: Complete Hierarchy Guide and Role Breakdown

 CEO vs CFO Salary and Equity Trends

-Compensation reflects both hierarchy and market dynamics.
+Compensation reflects both hierarchy and market dynamics, including the importance of financial due diligence for loan applications.
 While the CEO typically earns more than the CFO, the gap varies significantly based on company size, industry, and stage.

 Median Cash Compensation